asus-iot/asus-docker-env/README.md

     $ asus_docker_env_set_dockerfile ./xenial/Dockerfile

-The default source path is same as where the script setup.sh is.
+The default source path is same as where the script file setup.sh is.
 You can use the following command to change to another one .

     $ asus_docker_env_set_source PATH_TO_YOUR_SOURCE